What will customs look like after Brexit?

 Other potential outcomes

 There are a number of outcomes not covered here, but at this stage we believe that any other possibilities are too unlikely to merit serious consideration.
 We’ll update our Brexit Customs predictions as more facts emerge.
 If you have any specific questions, you can reach out to our dedicated Brexit Team or take a look at our news section for the latest updates.

 How Baku GLS are preparing

 Our aim is to become industry experts on all matters Brexit so that, when the UK formally leaves the EU, we can continue to deliver the highest standards for our transport clients.
 We’re actively attending all Brexit talks, customs briefings and department of agriculture meetings.
 We’re reading every whitepaper and government proposal, and we’re keeping a close eye on developments here, in the UK and on mainland Europe.
 We’re maintaining a number of contingency plans so that, whatever the outcome of the next few months, we’re able to respond quickly.
-If you want to know more about how Baku can help you control costs and timelines after 29 March 2019, please get in touch.
+If you want to know more about how Baku can help you control costs and timelines after Brexit, please get in touch.